solliancenet/dp-203-v2/labs/11/README.md

-# Module 11 - Analyzing and Optimizing Data Warehouse Storage
+# Module 11 - Analyze and optimize Data Warehouse storage

 In this module, students will learn how to analyze then optimize the data storage of the Azure Synapse dedicated SQL pools.
 The student will know techniques to understand table space usage and column store storage details.
 Next the student will know how to compare storage requirements between identical tables that use different data types.
 Finally, the student will observe the impact materialized views have when executed in place of complex queries and learn how to avoid extensive logging by optimizing delete operations.